nextcloud/ios/README.md

 ## Start contributing

-You can start by forking this repository and creating pull requests on the master branch.
+You can start by forking this repository and creating pull requests on the develop branch.
 Maybe start working on [starter issues](https://github.com/nextcloud/ios/issues?q=is%3Aopen+is%3Aissue+label%3A%22starter+issue%22).

 Easy starting points are also reviewing [pull requests](https://github.com/nextcloud/ios/pulls)